brandonweiss/anti-pattern/source/posts/2011-04-24-adding-a-new-strategy-to-omniauth.html.md

 end
 ```

 Then I started looking for other similarities among the various strategies.
-There's a fair bit of variance in which methods are implemented and the naming of variables, but the first method that all strategies had in common was `initialize`.
+There’s a fair bit of variance in which methods are implemented and the naming of variables, but the first method that all strategies had in common was `initialize`.

 ```ruby
 # oa-oauth/lib/omniauth/strategies/rdio.rb